b-gent/test_recruitment_repo/doc/doc_styleguide.rst

 Titles and headings
 *******************

-Keep titles and headings as short and to the point as possible.
+Keep titles and headings as short and to the point as possible. blah blah

 Titles
 ======